Prostanthera incisa

 Prostanthera incisa, commonly known as cut-leaf mint-bush or native thyme, is a species of flowering plant in the family Lamiaceae and is endemic to south-eastern continental Australia.
 It is an erect, strongly aromatic, openly branched shrub with hairy, densely glandular branches, egg-shaped to oblong leaves, and pale mauve to mauve flowers.

 Description

-Prostanthera incisa is an erect, openly-branched, "strongly and rather unpleasantly" aromatic shrub or has a "pleasing aroma emanating from the sensitive leaf glands" according to George Althofer.
+Prostanthera incisa is an erect, openly-branched shrub that typically grows to a height of 0.5–3 m and 2–3 m wide.
+It is a "strongly and rather unpleasantly" aromatic shrub or has a "pleasing aroma emanating from the sensitive leaf glands" according to George Althofer.
 The shrub has ridged, hairy, densely glandular branches.
 The leaves are hairy, densely glandular, egg-shaped to oblong, paler on the lower surface, 8–30 mm long and 4–12 mm wide on a petiole 1–10 mm long.
 The edges of the leaves are coarsely toothed and the tip is rounded.
 The flowers are arranged in bunches near the end of the branches with bracteoles about 1 mm long but that fall off as the flower develops.
 The sepals are 3–4.5 mm long, forming a tube about 2 mm long with two lobes, the upper lobe about 2 mm long.
 The petals are pale mauve to mauve and 7–10 mm long.